 I couldn’t get the girl’s eyes and mainly the inhuman words of the graffiti out of my head.
-Worst thing is, they had been written by one of the Dutch UN soldiers, a soldier who was sent there to protect Bosniaks, the ethnic group his writing was more than mocking.
+The worst thing is, they had been written by one of the Dutch UN soldiers, a soldier who was sent there to protect the Bosniaks, the ethnic group his writing was more than mocking.
 Somehow it symbolizes the big failure of that Blue Helmet Mission.

 Not Forgotten, Not Forgiven

 But the Srebrenica massacre was like…yesterday.
-At that time, I’ve had a child myself.
+At that time, I had a child myself.

 I feel like when I was in Cambodia: I’m searching for traces, I’m looking at places and think This is where it happened; right here, where I am vacationing now.

-I’m looking in faces, wondering What did you do?
+I’m looking into faces, wondering What did you do?
 What did you have to endure?